eneiand/eneiand.github.io/_posts/2014-10-30-creating-user-experiences.md

   * curved paths
   * desire lines: paths spontaneously created by users that take a natural route between objectives
     * worthy goal to allow your users to construct their own desire lines through your software
-  * rounder corners, rounded buttons, despite rectangular basis
+  * rounded corners, rounded buttons, despite rectangular basis
-* overuse of rectangular desing and how to avoid it
+* overuse of rectangular design and how to avoid it
   * too many devs stuck in dividing the screen into rectangles
   * look to video games for some inspiration, use contour bias
 * using animation to promote naturalness